Featured Image

 WHEN CAN I APPLY?

 You can apply for this visa online at any time through K-ETA.
-The Electronic Travel Authorization is mandatory for nationals or citizens of 66 visa-free countries and 46 designated visa-free countries planning to travel to Korea.
+Electronic Travel Authorization is mandatory for nationals or citizens of 66 visa-free countries and 46 designated visa-free countries planning to travel to Korea.
 However, due to covid-19, as of September 1, 2021, only nationals of 49 countries/regions can apply for K-ETA.

 WHAT ARE THE REQUIREMENTS?